Homeothermy

 Homeotherms are not necessarily endothermic.
 Some homeotherms may maintain constant body temperatures through behavioral mechanisms alone, i.e., behavioral thermoregulation.
 Many reptiles use this strategy.
 For example, desert lizards are remarkable in that they maintain near-constant activity temperatures that are often within a degree or two of their lethal critical temperatures.

 Evolution

-Pros
+Origin of homeothermy

+The evolution of homeothermy is a complex topic with various hypotheses proposed to explain its origin.
+Here are the most common hypotheses: